-Can You Pay for a VPN Using a Chinese Payment Service?
+Can You Pay for a VPN Using Chinese Payment Services?

 Well, this depends on the chosen VPN.
 While the majority of the popular VPN services support PayPal, which is a way to keep your subscription alive, only a handful support payment options like Chinese bank cards, Union Pay, and AliPay.
 One of the VPNs that stands out in this manner is ExpressVPN.

-How to Access Facebook in China – VPN, Proxy, or SSH?
+How to Access Facebook in China – via a VPN, Proxy, or SSH?

 It’s interesting to note that VPNs can easily overcome this obstacle and open Facebook to Chinese users.
 By using a VPN, you get a new IP address outside of China, and Facebook becomes fully available.
 Also, you should know that Proxies or SSH aren’t as secure as VPNs, which is why we recommend you not use these methods of unblocking websites.